 The safety, health, and well-being of our guests and visitors is, and will remain, our top priority.
-Our Lodge and Hostel has a high standard of cleanliness, which helps prevent the spread of illness.
+Our Lodge and Hostel has always had a reputation for its high standard of cleanliness, which helps prevent the spread of illness.

 As ours is a mostly shared-space environment, if a guest appears visibly sick at check-in, we reserve the right to seek their reschedule.
 If a guest starts to feel sick or becomes symptomatic during their stay with us, we would direct the guest to contact the nearest clinic or medical facility.
 We would also move the guest to a private room, if available, and facilitate their self-isolation.
 In addition to this, we have put in place:

 The public health situation changes daily, and we would suggest individuals remain informed and seek out guidance put out by relevant local, state, and federal offices; and, of course, and perhaps most important, education and the application of common-sense practices.

 We understand any need to alter or cancel travel plans.
 As of this time, we will honor any likewise cancellation for an extant reservation, extended if or as needed according to the public health situation, without penalty.

 As of March 11th, 2021, "If you are visiting New Hampshire from out-of-state, you are no longer required to quarantine once you arrive in state; or prior to traveling here.
 The new guidance, effective March 11, 2021, still recommends traveler’s quarantine, but the requirement has been lifted.
 Complete details on what out of state visitors need to know can be found HERE."